damarisp3284/sep11-freedom-project/tool/learning-log.md

     * Saw a few inspired as Pokemon or other acrade games
 * Modified the version of Phaser's create your own game to my version
 * Instead of collectiing coins I tried to make it collect stars
 * Some challenges I had was that the screen came out blank when I tried to test it
+* I will try to use more physics features and animations

  <img width="444" height="384" alt="{0E8AC5FA-5CE9-446F-9AC9-2C9B892A6368}" src="https://github.com/user-attachments/assets/7f42a4c5-2434-4622-afab-b02b3e61baac" />